Choosing Soil for Bonsai Trees

 KAIZEN BONSAI PRE-MIXED BONSAI SOIL PRODUCTS

 Over the years Graham has studied horticulture professionally and has been experimenting relentlessly with different growing mediums.
 This has involved careful observation of thousands of bonsai trees, seedlings, cuttings and collected material.
-Having used every available product in a plethora of combinations with most plants cultivated as bonsai, Graham has a deep, broad and intimate understanding of exactly how things work.
+Having used every available product in endless combinations with most plants cultivated as bonsai, Graham has a deep, broad and intimate understanding of exactly how things work.

-Five years ago we began looking into the possibility of offering ready-to-use blended soils for bonsai that would take the guess work out of which soil to use in any given situation.
+Prior to 2004 we began looking into the possibility of offering ready-to-use blended soils for bonsai that would take the guess work out of which soil to use in any given situation.
 Drawing on Graham’s extensive experience and our access to some excellent quality materials we began blending soil mixes and testing them in our nursery.
-Launched in 2010 our blended soils have been a massive success.
+Launched in 2006 our blended soils have been a massive success.
 Customer feedback has been universally positive.
+Over the years we have continued to refine our formulas to give excellent results in infinately variable circumstances.
+As of 2020 our soils significantly out-perform our early products and bulk buying on a massive scale has allowed us to reduce the price by nearly 10% over the retail price of 14 years ago.

-Our blended soil mixes are offered on the basis of their moisture retention and drainage capacity with No1 being the most moisture retentive and No3 having the best drainage.
+Our blended soil mixes are offered on the basis of their moisture retention and drainage capacity with No1 being the most moisture retentive with the finest particle structure and No3 having the best drainage and coarsest structure.
 A special mix is also available for Shohin bonsai that offer unique challenges with their diminutive pots.

-Our soil mixes are carefully prepared in-house, with top-quality materials all sourced from U.K manufacturers.
+Our soil mixes are carefully prepared in-house, with top-quality materials largely sourced from U.K manufacturers.
 This ensures the very best quality control, less transportation costs, no import tax and so a cheaper price to our customers.
-Most of the cost of Japanese soils is transportation, handling and tax.
+Our soil mixes have become the most popular products of their type in UK bonsai and we sell dozens of tons every year.
+Some coustomers buy our mixes by the pallet!

 KAIZEN BONSAI BONSAI SOIL MIX No1